 If you smoke at home, then there are chances that your AC will eventually end up smelling like stale cigarette smoke.
 This unpleasant smell can cause allergic reactions and headaches.

 Your evaporator coil and filter absorb the odor from cigarette smoke.
 As a result, when you turn on the air conditioner, the embedded tobacco particles are knocked loose and sent back into your home through the AC’s vents, creating an unpleasant atmosphere.

 Like all other problems, this problem has a simple solution.
 To eliminate the old tobacco smoke smell from your AC vents, change your air filter once every 30 to 60 days and clean your AC regularly.
 You can also start smoking outdoors.

 Be Sure to Take Precautions Before Doing a DIY

-If you do feel qualified enough yourself to do a DIY, be sure you have thoroughly gone over the maintenance and operating manuals of your air conditioner, and have the right set of tools for the job.
-Turn off the main power supply to your AC and have proper personal protective equipment (PPE) at hand.
+If you do feel qualified enough to do a DIY, be sure you have thoroughly gone over your air conditioner’s maintenance and operating manuals.
+Then collect the right set of tools for the job.
+Finally, turn off the main power supply to your AC and have proper personal protective equipment (PPE) at hand.

 Moreover, do not try to mask the bad smell using an air purifier or freshener.
 It will only make things worse.
 Delaying proper repair work will only damage your AC more than it already is and perhaps lead to you buying a whole new unit altogether.

 Why my air conditioner smells bad?
 Hopefully, now you have the answer to the question!